Location – Rashbam lived in cities in Northern France including Troyes, Ramerupt,3 Caen,4 Paris,5 and Loudun.6

-Students – Some have suggested that R"E of Beugency was a student of Rashbam,13 pointing, among other things, to his commentary to Yeshayahu 33:24, where he writes "מפי רבנו שמואל".
+Students – Some have suggested that R"E of Beaugency was a student of Rashbam,14 pointing, among other things, to his commentary to Yeshayahu 33:24, where he writes "מפי רבנו שמואל".

 Biblical commentaries – Rashbam wrote a commentary on most or all of Tanakh.
 See below regarding his Torah commentary.
-Commentaries of Rashbam on Tehillim,14 Iyyov, Kohelet, and Shir HaShirim have recently been published, but his authorship of these works is disputed.
+Commentaries of Rashbam on Tehillim,15 Iyyov,16 Kohelet,17 and Shir HaShirim18 have recently been published, but his authorship of these works is disputed.
 [For discussion, see Rashbam's Commentaries on Nakh.]
-Citations from Rashbam's commentaries on Neviim and Ketuvim also survived in the Arugat HaBosem of R. Avraham b.
+Citations from Rashbam's commentaries on Neviim and Ketuvim have also survived in the Arugat HaBosem of R. Avraham b.
 Azriel and in various Northern French commentaries.

-Talmudic novellae – Rashbam wrote commentaries on the tenth chapter of Pesachim and on Bava Batra 29a18 through the end19 in order to complete missing sections of Rashi's commentary.23 Sections of his commentary to Avodah Zarah have also survived and have been published separately by R. Moshe Yehuda HaKohen Blau21 and by d R. Hillel Gershoni.22 In addition Rashbam wrote commentaries on Eiruvin,23 Gittin,24 Bava Kama,25 other sections of Bava Batra,26 Makkot,27 Chullin,28 and Niddah29 which are not extant, but are cited by other commentaries.
+Talmudic novellae – Rashbam wrote commentaries on the tenth chapter of Pesachim and on Bava Batra 29a21 through the end22 in order to complete missing sections of Rashi's commentary.23 Sections of his commentary to Avodah Zarah have also survived and have been published separately by R. M"Y Blau24 and by R. Hillel Gershuni.25 In addition, Rashbam wrote commentaries on Eiruvin,26 Gittin,27 Bava Kamma,28 other sections of Bava Batra,29 Makkot,30 Chulin,31 and Niddah32 which are not extant, but are cited by other commentaries.

 Halakhic codes –

-Responses to the works of others – Rashbam wrote Tosafot to the Rif in which he brings traditions from France and Germany, sometimes arguing with R. Alfasi and sometimes addressing the Talmud itself.30
+Responses to the works of others – Rashbam wrote Tosafot to the Rif in which he brings traditions from France and Germany, sometimes arguing with R. Alfasi and sometimes commenting on the Talmud itself.33

 Manuscripts – Rashbam's commentary on Torah survived in only one manuscript, MS Breslau 103, and even this manuscript was lost during the Holocaust.
-This manuscript was missing the first three Parashot of Sefer Bereshit (chapter 1-17), Parashat Pinechas, and Devarim 33:4 through the end of Torah.31 Fortuitously, Rashbam's commentary on two of these chapters survived in two other manuscripts.
-The commentary on Bereshit 1 (until the middle of the last verse of the chapter) was discovered by A. Geiger as an appendix to MS Munich 5 and is now incorporated in most printed editions32 and the commentary to part of Devarim 34 was published by M. Sokolow from MS Oxford Opp.
-34. Recently, the other missing portions of Rashbam's commentary to Bereshit have been reconstructed by R. Dr. Hillel Novetsky.
-For discussion of the reconstruction and for the reconstructed text itself, see Rashbam's Torah Commentary.
+This manuscript was missing the first three Parashot of Sefer Bereshit (chapters 1-17), Parashat Pinechas, and Devarim 33:4 through the end of Torah.34 Fortuitously, Rashbam's commentary on two of these chapters survived in two other manuscripts.
+The commentary on Bereshit 1 (until the middle of the last verse of the chapter) was discovered by A. Geiger as an appendix to MS Munich 5 and is now incorporated in most printed editions of the commentary,35 and the commentary to part of Devarim 34 was published by M. Sokolow from MS Oxford Opp.
+34. Most recently, H. Novetsky reconstructed a significant percentage of the missing portion of Rashbam's commentary to Bereshit.
+For discussion of the reconstruction and the reconstructed text itself, see Rashbam's Torah Commentary.

 Printings – The commentary was printed for the first time in 1705 in Berlin.

-Verse by verse – Rashbam, like his grandfather, Rashi, before him, wrote a verse by verse commentary.
+Verse by verse – Rashbam, like his grandfather Rashi before him, wrote a verse by verse commentary.
 He focuses on textual and conceptual issues rather than philosophical ones.
 His commentary, nonetheless, is not local in scope.
 He viewed the entire text as one integrated unit, searching for Biblical parallels and noting "ways of the text".36

-Peshat vs. Derash – Rashbam repeatedly asserts34 that even though the Halakhic and Midrashic level of interpretation is the most essential one,35 his goal is to explain the simple sense of Scripture.36 In this he saw himself as a pioneer,37 often noting that his predecessors did not reach a full understanding of "פשוטו של מקרא",41 and that even those who attempted to do so, did not go far enough.39 Rashbam's "peshat" exegesis is exemplified on the one hand by his refusal to look outside the text to Midrashim to explain difficulties, fill in missing details, or to identify the unknown,40 and by his intrascriptural exegesis (use of context, Biblical parallels, and "דרכי המקראת") on the other.44
+Peshat vs. derash – Rashbam repeatedly asserts37 that even though the Halakhic and Midrashic level of interpretation is the most essential one,38 his goal is to explain the simple sense of Scripture.39 In this he saw himself as a pioneer,40 often noting that his predecessors did not reach a full understanding of "פשוטו של מקרא",41 and that even those who attempted to do so, did not go far enough.42 Rashbam's peshat exegesis is exemplified on the one hand by his refusal to look outside the text to Midrashim to explain difficulties, fill in missing details, or to identify the unknown,43 and by his intrascriptural exegesis (use of context, Biblical parallels, and "דרכי המקראת", the "ways of the text") on the other.44

-Midreshei Aggadah – Though Rashbam will rarely incorporate such Midrashim into his commentary as being the primary meaning of a verse (as they are not anchored in the text),42 he did not view these as false, writing, "כל דברי רבותינו ודרשותיהם כנים ואמתים".46
+Midreshei Aggadah – Though Rashbam will rarely incorporate such Midrashim into his commentary as being the primary meaning of a verse (as they are not anchored in the text),45 he did not view these as false, writing, "כל דברי רבותינו ודרשותיהם כנים ואמתים".46

-Midreshei Halakhah – At times, Rashbam will explain a verse according to its simple sense, even when this contradicts a Halakhah.44 One of the more well known instances is his explanation of Shemot 13:9.
-The verse is commonly understood to refer to the command to don phylacteries, yet Rashbam writes that it is simply a call to remember the Exodus, as if it were written on one's arm.45
+Midreshei Halakhah – At times, Rashbam will explain a verse according to its simple sense, even when this contradicts a Halakhah.47 One of the more well known instances is his explanation of Shemot 13:9.
+The verse is commonly understood to refer to the command to don phylacteries, yet Rashbam writes that it is simply a call to remember the Exodus, as if it were written on one's arm.48

 Grammar and Linguistics –

 I. Intrascriptural exegesis – Rather than looking outside of the text to explain its difficulties, Rashbam's lets the Biblical text explain itself.
-This is manifest in both his usage of Biblical parallels, proof texts,47 and context and in his recognition of "דרכי המקראות" (lit. the way of the text), the literary methods of Tanakh.
+This is manifest in both his usage of Biblical parallels, proof texts,50 and context, and in his recognition of "דרכי המקראות" (lit. the ways of the text), the literary methods of Tanakh.

-Definitions – Rashbam generally explains difficult words by looking at their usage in other places in Tanakh rather than looking to cognate languages or Mishnaic Hebrew.51 Often his definitions will be followed by a list of proof texts that support his opinion.52 When a word is rare or a hapax legomenon, he will turn to the context, stating "פתרונו לפי עניינו",50 or draw off a parallel in the verse.54
+Definitions – Rashbam generally explains difficult words by looking at their usage in other places in Tanakh rather than looking to cognate languages or Mishnaic Hebrew.51 Often his definitions will be followed by a list of proof texts that support his opinion.52 When a word is rare or a hapax legomenon, he will turn to the context, stating "פתרונו לפי עניינו",53 or draw off a parallel in the verse.54

 Clarifications and explanations – Similarly, Rashbam might clarify the intent of a verse by turning to another verse elsewhere in Tanakh,56 sometimes, even without any further explanation.57

 Background – In places where the Torah refers back to an event that previously took place, Rashbam elucidates the reference by including the relevant verses in his comments.58

 Literary Anticipation (הקדמות) – This principle assumes that certain statements appear in the text not because they are needed at that point in the narrative, but rather to prepare the reader for what is to come.
-Rashbam introduces and explains the theory in his comments to Bereshit 1:1, where he brings the well known example of "חם הוא אבי כנען".60 Though Rashbam is not the first to apply the principle,61 he develops the idea, uses it more extensively,62 and takes it further than his predecessors.
+Rashbam introduces and explains the theory in his comments on Bereshit 1:1, where he brings the well known example of "חם הוא אבי כנען".60 Though Rashbam is not the first to apply the principle,61 he develops the idea, uses it more extensively,62 and takes it further than his predecessors.
 Perhaps his most radical application is the suggestion that the entire creation narrative serves merely to introduce the commandment to keep the Shabbat.63

 Issues of Chronology:

-אין מוקדם ומאוחר – Rashbam invokes the rule "אין מוקדם ומאוחר" only once in his commentary,61 generally preferring to posit that the Torah is written in chronological order.65
+אין מוקדם ומאוחר – Rashbam invokes the rule "אין מוקדם ומאוחר" only once in his commentary,64 generally preferring to posit that the Torah is written in chronological order.65

-לא להפסיק הענין – In the few places where he does posit a lack of order, he provides a literary reason, noting that Tanakh might record certain details66 either earlier or later than their true chronological order so as not to interrupt a storyline (לא להפסיק הענין).67
+לא להפסיק הענין – In the few places where he does posit a lack of order, Rashbam provides a literary reason, noting that Tanakh might record certain details66 either earlier or later than their true chronological order so as not to interrupt a storyline (לא להפסיק הענין).67

 כלל ופרט – Rashbam explains that it is confluent with the Torah’s style to first generalize and afterwards explain.68

 Geographical markers (סימן בתוך סימן) – Rashbam notes that Tanakh often "gives signs upon signs" to mark the exact location of a place.69

-Poetic Doubling (פסוקי דשמואל)67 – Rashbam explains many examples of doubled phrases (such as: "בן פורת יוסף בן פורת עלי עין") as being simply a common stylistic feature of poetic passages in Tanakh.71
+Poetic Doubling (פסוקי דשמואל)70 – Rashbam explains many examples of doubled phrases (such as: "בן פורת יוסף בן פורת עלי עין") as being simply a common stylistic feature of poetic passages in Tanakh.71

-Parallelism and doubling (כפל לשון) – Similarly, Rashbam notes that it is the way of Tanakh to repeat an idea in synonymous parallels.72 In such cases, one need not assume that each half of the verse is coming to teach something new.70
+Parallelism and doubling (כפל לשון) – Similarly, Rashbam notes that it is the way of Tanakh to repeat an idea in synonymous parallels.72 In such cases, one need not assume that each half of the verse is coming to teach something new.73

-Names and references – Rashbam observes that it is common in Tanakh for a sister to be called after the name of her older brother71 or a messenger to be referred to by the name of the one who sent him.72 He further notes that when listing people, males will generally be named before females73 and those who are more important before those of lesser stature.77
+Names and references – Rashbam observes that it is common in Tanakh for a sister to be called after the name of her older brother74 or a messenger to be referred to by the name of the one who sent him.75 He further notes that when listing people, males will generally be named before females76 and those who are more important before those of lesser stature.77